< /> < /> < /> < />

 • Anxiety about sexual performance is common at the start of a new relationship but can also occur if you've had previous issues with erectile dysfunction and sexual performance

-• Relationship problems that result from poor communication, financial worries, health stress or other concerns can be a factor to develop ED.
+• Relationship problems that result from poor communication, financial worries, health stress or other concerns can be a factor in developing ED.

 In some cases of ED, a combination of physical and physiological issues is at play.
 For example, a minor bodily injury that reduces your sexual response can create anxiety about maintaining an erection.

-The follow-up study in 2000 showed, "the risk of erectile dysfunction was about 26 cases per 1,000 men annually, and increased with age, lower education, diabetes, heart disease and hypertension."
+The follow-up study in 2000 showed that "the risk of erectile dysfunction was about 26 cases per 1,000 men annually, and increased with age, lower education, diabetes, heart disease and hypertension."

 So what's the significance of this study for cigarette smokers and heavy smokers?
 The odds ratio of developing ED increases dramatically.